 16. For 29% of people, Amazon is the go-to destination when looking for Black Friday & Cyber Monday deals.

 (Black Friday, Statista)

 Most respondents to shopping surveys say they will find the best deals on Amazon, a full 29% in fact.
-The second place goes to Walmart, with 25% of people thinking they will be the ones to offer the best deals on Black Friday.
+The second place goes to Walmart, with 25%.

 Target, Best Buy, and Kohls follow with 15%, 14%, and 11%, respectively.
 Finally, Black Friday stats show 6% of shoppers think JCPenny will have the best deals.

 And that’s not all:Up to 24% of shoppers say they will always check the deals on Amazon before trying anywhere else, and 35% say they will do so sometimes.
 Click To Tweet

 Around 41% say they will look for other deals first.

 Amazon Black Friday sales figures seem to be kept vague, but they are topped by Amazon Prime Day sales, which amounted to $7.6 billion in 2019.